 Early History of the Beatch family

-Another 267 words (19 lines of text) are included under the topic Early Beatch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beatch research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beatch History in all our PDF Extended History products and printed products wherever possible.

 Beatch Spelling Variations